-Another aspect to the mystery of coconut and cholesterol is the type of coconut used in the research.
+Another aspect of the mystery of coconut and cholesterol is the type of coconut used in the research.
 This is why we see conflicting information, at least in part.

 Coconut milk was found to be beneficial for all types of cholesterol in those with normal baseline cholesterol levels.

-People with a type of gene called APO4, and they account for about 25% of the population, may respond poorly to fats like coconut.
+People with a type of gene called APO4, which accounts for about 25% of the population, may respond poorly to fats like coconut.
 This is where we need personalized medicine, not medicine for the masses.

 But what are we really trying to achieve as people living on the earth for such a short time in the big picture?
 Is it LDL perfection?
 Or is it healthspan or quality of life?